 Food service is available from the cafeteria from 9:00 a.m. to 1:30 p.m.
 Monday through Thursday.
-The cafeteria offers breakfast items, sandwiches, soups, salads, desserts and breakfast and luncheon specials.
+The cafeteria offers breakfast items, sandwiches, soups, salads, desserts, and daily breakfast and lunch specials.
 Vending machines are also available.
 The Cafeteria is located on the first floor of the Student/Conference Center (Building H).